April 1, 2021

 How Long Does it Take to Get an MBA in Healthcare Management?

-The length of programs will vary greatly depending on if the program is completed full-time or part-time.
+The length of programs will vary greatly depending on whether the program is completed full-time or part-time.
 It typically takes 1-3 years to earn an MBA in healthcare administration.

 Additionally, some online programs can be completed in a series of seven-week classes.
 Individuals can complete multiple courses back-to-back or take time off in between courses.